 “After midnight has fallen, the dead will come calling; be on alert and take heed, for on your substance, they will feed.”
 It was the same voice as before, but it wasn’t familiar to him at all.
-He supposed it could be that dumbass Morris or maybe even Carl, his best friend since childhood, calling and disguising their voices as a practical joke to try and scare him.
+He supposed maybe it was that dumbass Morris, or maybe even Carl, his best friend since childhood, calling and disguising their voices as a practical joke trying to scare him.
 Both of them should know him well enough to know that he didn’t frighten that easily.
-If he did, he could have never taken a job there in the first place.
+If he did, he would have never taken a job there to begin with.

 “Who the hell is this?”
 Carlo shouted.
 “Morris, is this you and your idea of a stupid prank?
 If so, it’s not funny!
 So help me, God, if I find out it’s you doing this, I’ll make you regret the day you were born!
 And another thing.
 If you’ve got time to play on the phone, then you can get your ass to work where it belongs and let me go home to my wife and kids!”